Fritz Wächtler: Death

 In 1945 Hitler declared the city of Bayreuth to be a fortress, which led to the destruction of over one third of the city by air raids.
 On 1 April 1945, Bormann issued a further order that all Gauleiters, Kreisleiters, and other NSDAP political leaders were to fight to the death in their districts.
 A particularly heavy air raid took place on 11 April.
 With much of the city in ruins and only 200 irregular defenders left, Wächtler fled Bayreuth with his staff the next day as American forces approached.
-He reportedly left the bomb-ruined city in a convoy of “several lorries of food, spirits and cigarettes.”
-He set up offices at a hotel in Waldmünchen in the southern part of the Gau near the former Czechoslovakian border, some 140 kilometers from Bayreuth.
+He reportedly left the bomb-ruined city in a convoy of "several lorries of food, spirits and cigarettes."
+He set up offices at a hotel in Waldmünchen in the southern part of the Gau near the former Czechoslovak border, some 140 kilometers from Bayreuth.
 On 14 April, Bayreuth surrendered to the US 3rd Army without a fight.
 It is unclear whether communications difficulties prevented Wächtler from informing Führer Headquarters of his location, however his Deputy Gauleiter and longtime political rival Ludwig Ruckdeschel used the opportunity to contact Bormann and accuse Wächtler of desertion.
 On 19 April, Wächtler was relieved of all his posts and expelled from the Party for cowardice and desertion.
 On orders from Führer Headquarters, Ruckdeschel appeared at the hotel with 35 SS troops, pronounced a death sentence and summarily executed Wächtler by firing squad.
 Ruckdeschel immediately replaced Wächtler as acting Gauleiter and Reich Defense Commissioner.

 A posthumous denazification proceeding was held in Ansbach, and on 17 February 1949, Wächtler was classified into Group I (Major Offender) resulting in the confiscation of his entire estate.
 Ruckdeschel was sentenced to 13 years in prison for several executions after the war, albeit not for that of Wächtler.